In vitro fertilisation: Preimplantation genetic diagnosis or screening

-Profit desire of the industry

-In 2008, a California physician transferred 12 embryos to a woman who gave birth to octuplets (Suleman octuplets).
-This led to accusations that a doctor is willing to endanger the health and even life of people in order to gain money.
+Industry corruption

 Robert Winston, professor of fertility studies at Imperial College London, had called the industry "corrupt" and "greedy" stating that "one of the major problems facing us in healthcare is that IVF has become a massive commercial industry," and that "what has happened, of course, is that money is corrupting this whole technology", and accused authorities of failing to protect couples from exploitation: "The regulatory authority has done a consistently bad job.
 It's not prevented the exploitation of people, it's not put out very good information to couples, it's not limited the number of unscientific treatments people have access to".
 The IVF industry has been described as a market-driven construction of health, medicine and the human body.

-In the US, the Copyright Clause provides innovators with a temporary monopoly over their respective work.
-As a result, IVF is prohibitively expensive for patients as providers have to also cover the costs of patents.
-For example, 23andMe has patented a process used to calculate the probability of gene inheritance.

 The industry has been accused of making unscientific claims, and distorting facts relating to infertility, in particular through widely exaggerated claims about how common infertility is in society, in an attempt to get as many couples as possible and as soon as possible to try treatments (rather than trying to conceive naturally for a longer time).
 This risks removing infertility from its social context and reducing the experience to a simple biological malfunction, which not only can be treated through bio-medical procedures, but should be treated by them.
-Indeed, there are serious concerns about the overuse of treatments, for instance Dr Sami David, a fertility specialist, has expressed disappointment over the current state of the industry, and said many procedures are unnecessary; he said: "It's being the first choice of treatment rather than the last choice.
-When it was first opening up in late 1970s, early 80s, it was meant to be the last resort.
-Now it's a first resort.
-I think that it can harm women in the long run."
-IVF thus raises ethical issues concerning the abuse of bio-medical facts to 'sell' corrective procedures and treatments for conditions that deviate from a constructed ideal of the 'healthy' or 'normal' body i.e., fertile females and males with reproductive systems capable of co-producing offspring.